Friend09/copilot_practice_material/demo/advanced/demo7_vscode_features/README.md

 - ✅ Create and use reusable prompt files
 - ✅ Select appropriate tool sets for your projects
 - ✅ Switch between different Copilot modes effectively
+- ✅ Create and manage custom chat modes for specialized workflows
 - ✅ Set up and use MCP servers for additional context
 - ✅ Generate custom instructions automatically